alibstill/housing/02_dbt/models.md

 #### Staging View: stg_price_paid

-`stg_price_paid` is a view over the external_table where I cast the price paid data into appropriate data types for use by downstream fact and dimension tables
+`stg_price_paid` is a view over the external_table where I cast the price paid data into appropriate data types for use by downstream fact and dimension tables.

 ### Fact and Dimension Tables